-Figure A.3 shows the term premia computed from VAR(3), CVAR(3) and NCVAR(3) models.
+Figure A.1 shows the term premia computed from VAR(3), CVAR(3) and NCVAR(3) models.
 The three measures are very similar in their variations over the sample.
 The VAR(3) term premium is the more volatile (standard deviation equal to 2.63), with levels that range from -1 to 6, and its correlation with the 10-year spread is equal to 0.31.
 The CVAR(3) measure is much more stable (standard deviation equal to 1.19), but is highly correlated with the 10-year spread (correlation coefficient equal to 0.91).
 This result is related to the presence of a unit root in the short term interest rate.
-When the short rate is considered as an I(1) non stationary process, the expectation part of the 10-year interest rate, $EX_t(40)$, is very close to the short rate.
-Therefore, the expectation part of the spread, $EXS_t(40)$, is close to zero, and the 10-year spread is nearly equal to the term premium.
+When the short rate is considered as an I(1) non stationary process, the expectation part of the 10-year interest rate, $EX_t(40)$ , is very close to the short rate.
+Therefore, the expectation part of the spread, $EXS_t(40)$ , is close to zero, and the 10-year spread is nearly equal to the term premium.
 This result highlights one of the limits of the CVAR approach for computing the term premium.
-As argued earlier, our preferred measure of the term premium is the one obtained from the NCVAR(3) model.
-This measure is an average of the measures obtained from VAR(3) and CVAR(3) models.
+As argued earlier, our preferred measure of the term premium is the one obtained from the NCVAR(3) models.
 It is more stable than the VAR(3) term premium (standard deviation equal to 1.16), and it is less correlated with the spread than the CVAR(3) term premium (the correlation coefficient between the spread and the NCVAR(3) term premium is equal to 0.77).

-In figures A.4 and A.5 we focus on the behavior of our preferred measure, the NCVAR(3) term premium.
+In figures A.2 and A.3 we focus on the behavior of our preferred measure, the NCVAR(3) term premium.
 This measure shows similarities with other measures of the term premium found in the literature.
-Rudebusch, Sack and Swanson (2007) compare five term premia measures before focusing their attention on a measure based on the Kim-Wright approach (2005)10 which appears to be representative of other measures.
-Figure A.4 shows that over the period 1990-2007, our NCVAR(3) measure displays similar features, including peaks and trough observed with the Kim-Wright measure.
+Rudebusch, Sack and Swanson (2007) compare five term premia measures before focusing their attention on a measure based on the Kim-Wright approach $(2005)^{12}$ which appears to be representative of other measures.
+Figure A.2 shows that over the period 1990-2007, our NCVAR(3) measure displays similar features, including peaks and trough observed with the Kim-Wright measure.
 More particularly, both measures are very close between 1990 and 2002.
-The main difference between both term premia is observed during the period 2002-2004 during which, the NCVAR(3) term premium is substantially higher than the Kim-Wright's one11.
+The main difference between both term premia is observed during the period 2002-2004 during which, the NCVAR(3) term premium is substantially higher than the Kim-Wright's one.
 In addition, we also note that the decrease in the term premium in 2004 is more pronounced with the NCVAR(3) model.
-For comparison purposes, we also present in figure A.4, the 10-year term premium obtained from a VAR(1) model similar to Ang, Piazzesi and Wei (2006).
+For comparison purposes, we also present in figure A.2, the 10-year term premium obtained from a VAR(1) model similar to Ang, Piazzesi and Wei (2006).
 This measure tends to be lower than the two others.
 In addition, we also note that the three term premia have substantially decreased over the recent period, consistently with results found in the literature.
-Finally we also report in figure A.5 recessions (shaded bars) as dated by the National Bureau of Economic Research.
+Finally we also report in figure A.3 recessions (shaded bars) as dated by the National Bureau of Economic Research.
 We note that the term premium tends to increase in period of recession, and then appears to be contra-cyclical.